Venezuela vote provokes deadly violence in the streets - France 24

 He is gambling his four-year rule on the 545-member citizens' body that will be empowered to dissolve the opposition-controlled congress and change laws as it reforms the nation's constitution.

-They added to a death toll of over 110 people killed in four months of protests against Maduro and his plan.
+In eastern Caracas on Sunday, four soldiers were wounded when an improvised explosive targeted their motorbike convoy.

-In western Caracas, national guard troops fanned out to put down any disruption to the election, using armored vehicles, rubber bullets and teargas to disperse protesters blocking roads.
+In the west of the city, national guard troops fanned out, using armored vehicles, rubber bullets and teargas to disperse protesters blocking roads.

-Four soldiers were wounded in a homemade-fireworks blast directed at them in the east of the capital.

 Soldiers also violently moved against protesters in the second city of Maracaibo, in the west, and Puerto Ordaz in the east.